LindySez | Recipes

 Jump to Recipe Print Recipe

-A plate of simple savory sausage gravy on biscuits.
+A plate of biscuits and savory country gravy with fruit.

 These biscuits are just waiting to be enjoyed.